On the Relation Between Asymptotic Charges, the Failure of Peeling and Late-time Tails: Abstract

 \section{Abstract}

 The last few years have seen considerable mathematical progress concerning the asymptotic structure of gravitational radiation in dynamical, astrophysical spacetimes.

 In this paper, we distil some of the key ideas from recent works and assemble them in a new way in order to make them more accessible to the wider general relativity community.
-We also announce some new physical findings in this process.
+In the process, we also discuss new physical findings.

 First, we introduce the conserved~$f(r)$-modified Newman--Penrose charges on asymptotically flat spacetimes, and we show that these charges provide a dictionary that relates asymptotics of massless, general spin fields in different regions: Asymptotic behaviour near~$i^+$ ("late-time tails") can be read off from asymptotic behaviour towards~$\mathcal I^+$, and, similarly, asymptotic behaviour towards~$\mathcal I^+$ can be read off from asymptotic behaviour near~$i^-$ or~$\mathcal I^-$.